 it had been (here, you winced)

-in that ani difranco way
+in that ani difranco way i heard

 footsteps creaking closer and i think